 Other eligibility criteria (if any) are defined by the order №224/ნ of December 29, 2011 by the Minister of Education and Science of Georgia on “Approval of the procedure for submitting and reviewing documents by applicants / candidates for master degree / students having the right to study without passing the Unified National Examinations / General Entrance exam for Master’s degree”.

 Students can also be admitted to the programme by the order of the Minister of Education and Science of Georgia enforced on 4 February 2010 №10/n “On Approval of the Rules and Fees to Transfer from one Higher Education Institution to another” and students enrolled in mobility in accordance with the British University’s mobility regulations.

 The student will have the opportunity to be employed in both private and public sectors.
 Areas of employment may be (but are not limited to) private business organisations, governmental and non-governmental organisations, analytical research organisations, and international organisations.

 The teaching and learning methods used within the programme are based on the principles of student-centred learning and ensuring learning outcomes.

 Appropriate teaching methods are used to achieve the aims of the educational programme.
-Programme components (courses), with the required ratio, provide contact (face-to-face) and independent work hours.
+Programme components (courses) provide the appropriate ratio between face-to-face contact hours and independent work hours.

-In order to achieve the aims, the programme uses format of lectures and tutorials for face-to-face interaction.
-Each of them incorporates methods, relevant activities which are specifically defined by the syllabus of the respective course, taking into account the course objectives and the competencies to be developed within the course.
+In order to achieve the aims, the programme uses the format of lectures and tutorials for face-to-face interaction.
+Each of them incorporates methods and relevant activities which are specifically defined by the syllabus of the respective course, taking into account the course objectives and the competencies to be developed within the course.

-Tutorial - It serves to enhance the knowledge gained during the lecture.
-It is also used for student assessment.
+Tutorial – this serves to enhance the knowledge gained during the lecture.
+Tutorials are also used for student assessment.

 The following methods can be used during Lectures and Tutorials: